davidmoten/jetty-demo/README.md

 Prerequisites
 -------------------
-Instructions are for deploying to ubunut 12.04 or later
+Instructions are for deploying to ubuntu 12.04 or later

 * install a jdk 1.6 or later